matt-edmondson/NordShade/README.md

 - **Windows 11**: Applies the theme using the Windows theme API and installs the included wallpaper
 - **Obsidian**: Updates appearance.json to set NordShade as active theme

-Only Microsoft Edge requires manual steps after installation (loading the unpacked extension).
+Some applications require manual steps after installation (like loading unpacked extensions or placing files in specific locations).

 ### Option 2: Clone Repository and Install